 My daughter turned 1 about a week ago.
-We took her off formula because she barely wants to drink it anyways, but she’s lactose intolerant so she can only drink a certain type of cow’s milk… Problem is she REFUSES to drink any sort of milk and I’m not too sure what I can do.
+We took her off formula because she barely wants to drink it anyway, but she’s lactose intolerant so she can only drink a certain type of cow’s milk… The problem is she REFUSES to drink any sort of milk and I’m not too sure what I can do.

-What to Do Toddler Refuses Formula And Cow’s Milk
+What to Do When Toddler Refuses Formula And Cow’s Milk

 However, the benefits of cow’s milk are disputed.
-Research published in 2011 (see below for references) concluded that cow’s milk should not be given at all to children under the age of 1 year and only in modest amount to toddlers.
-The researchers had found that cow’s milk may lead to iron deficiency, dehydration and even obesity; the latter due to its high protein content.
+Research published in 2011 (see below for references) concluded that cow’s milk should not be given at all to children under the age of 1 year and only in modest amounts to toddlers.
+The researchers had found that cow’s milk may lead to iron deficiency, dehydration, and even obesity; the latter due to its high protein content.